HaxeFlixel/flixel-ui/README.md

 * **arithmetic formula** (ie, "some_id.some_value+10") - do some math
  * You can tack on **one** operator and **one** _numeric_ operand to any of the above.
  * Legal operators = (+, -, *, \, ^)
  * Don't try to get too crazy here.
-If you need to do some super duper math, just add some code in your FlxState, call getAsset("some_id") to grab your assets, and do the craziness yourself.
+If you need to do some super duper math, just add some code in your FlxUIState, call getAsset("some_id") to grab your assets, and do the craziness yourself.

 --
 ###3.
 Alignment Tags